AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

     }
 ]
 ```

-We can select a `template_id` from above to generate a video, using `302325299651648` as an example to generate the video, with other parameters being similar to basic usage, the specific parameters are shown in the image below:
+We can choose a `template_id` from above to generate a video.
+We take `302325299651648` as an example to generate a video, and the other parameters are similar to basic usage.
+The specific parameters are shown in the image below:

 <p><img src="https://cdn.acedata.cloud/pwbyma.png" width="500" class="m-auto"></p>

-After filling in, the code is automatically generated as follows:
+After filling in, the automatically generated code is as follows:

 <p><img src="https://cdn.acedata.cloud/gb09le.png" width="500" class="m-auto"></p>

-Corresponding Python code:
+The corresponding Python code:

 ```python
 import requests